ZyaxitronED/A1_Dynamic_Emergencies/README.md

 The '290' value in the 'ellipse' tag is the Y axis and the position that the circles are allowed to be placed.
 The 'random(width)' value is placed in the X axis, meaning that they can be placed at any point from beginning to end on that axis.

+Now that the shapes were behaving as I wanted them to, I decided to give them randomly generated colour to make it even more interesting to look at.

+On top of this, I decided to have a group of randomly generated circles following the cursor.
+These were also going to have randomly generated colours.
-Whilst testing, I ran into a few problems.
+However, whilst testing, I ran into a few problems.
 For example, implementing random colour generation to an ‘if’ statement would not work for me.
 I had to do some research to find out the way that worked with the ‘if’ statement.
 Shown by the code below:

 ```javascript